electrode-io/electrode/README.md

 Electrode Web is a rapid application development framework; a full stack, end-to-end platform for developing, deploying, and maintaining JavaScript applications at Walmart.

-:::warning
-This framework is for the open-source version of electrode.

 We maintain additional code to support our internal systems.
 Please check internal docs to get started.

 **Do you have 5 minutes?** That is how long it takes to scaffold your first app.
 Try it now!